 Status report of EGEA Net and of connected ENC clients

-The user can request the ENC server to a connection and communication test.
+The user can request the ENC server to perform a connection and communication test.

 Output: list of all connected ENC clients with their communication status and additional information as, for example, client identification and software version.